 Palazzo del Monte di Pietà, Renaissance banking palace in Rione Regola, Italy

-The building's clock tower was long known for keeping bad time.
-According to local stories, an angry watchmaker supposedly damaged the mechanism on purpose.
+The building's clock tower was long known for showing the wrong time.
+A local story claims that an angry watchmaker once damaged the mechanism on purpose, though no one has ever confirmed it.

 The community of curious travelers